SEC target Amyot a no-show for Boston trial

 The Commission acknowledges the assistance of the Quebec Autorité des Marchés Financiers in this matter.

-Because I have committed the awful crime of telling the truth about the scam that is Spencer Pharmaceuticals, I have received the following email from Spencer Pharma:
+Because I committed the awful crime of telling the truth about the scam that is Spencer Pharmaceuticals, I received the following email from Spencer Pharma:

 Max Arella Max Arellaarellam@spencerpharmaceutical.com

 Find email Add to contactsTo firstname.lastname@example.org, 'Ian Morrice', 'max arella'

 From: Max Arella (email@example.com)

 Sent: Mon 12/13/10 10:30 AM

 We are writing further to your posts on the website Investorshub under your alias "SUNSPOTTER".
 Your posts are libelous and defamatory in nature and have cause tremendous damages to the company, its management and its partners.
 Your posts are in violations of the website rules and terms and conditions and do not provide accurate information and therefore your allegations are without basis.